Outdoor Plumbing Installation: What You Need to Know for 2026

 Do I need a permit to add an outdoor spigot or hose bib?

 In most U.S. cities and counties, adding a new outdoor spigot requires a plumbing permit because it involves tapping into your home's water supply line.
-Minor repairs or replacements may be exempt, but new installations are almost always subject to permit requirements.
+Minor repairs or like-for-like replacements may be exempt, but new installations are almost always subject to permit requirements.
 Permit fees typically range from $50 to $500 depending on your jurisdiction.
-Check with your local building department — or ask a licensed plumber who can often pull the permit on your behalf.
+Check with your local building department, or ask a licensed plumber who can often pull the permit on your behalf.

 What is the best pipe material for outdoor plumbing?